Nexusnui/Convert-To-LDraw/README.md

 Under Releases you find the current version as zip archive.
 Unpack the contained directory and save it at a convenient location.
 To launch the program open the ".exe" file in the directory.
-If have an anti-virus software installed it might warn you.
+If have an anti-virus software is installed it might warn you.

 Mac and Linux users have to setup a python environment with the required with dependencies.